elvinagam/benchmarking_gpu_inference/.github/ISSUE_TEMPLATE/ci-sev.md

 </details>

 ## User impact
-*How does this affect users of PyTorch CI?*
+*How does this affect users of Doc AI CI?*

 ## Root cause
 *What was the root cause of this issue?*